federicotdn/verb/README.md

 Accept: application/json
 ```

-The `verb-json-get` function takes a JSON-formatted text as its first argument and a list of keys as the rest, and returns the value under those keys in the JSON text (similar to how [JSONPath](https://goessner.net/articles/JsonPath/) works).
+The `verb-json-get` (mentioned earlier in this guide) function takes a JSON-formatted text as its first argument and a list of keys as the rest, and returns the value under those keys in the JSON text (similar to how [JSONPath](https://goessner.net/articles/JsonPath/) works).
 This function is useful for using previous responses' contents, check its documentation for more details.

 If you wish to use the last response's headers instead, you can use the `verb-headers-get` function.
 An example call may look like: `(verb-headers-get (oref verb-last headers) "Content-Type")`, which will return the string contents of the `Content-Type` response header.